Global rigidity of two-dimensional bubbles: On a related variational problem

 In general, the variational problem

-is ill-posed, which can be seen by evaluation at two disks and sending the distance of their centres to $\infty$, \cite{Goldman2015-aj}.
-To overcome this, one could impose some further geometric constraint on $E$ such as convexity, see \cite{MR3785601} or a $\delta$-ball condition, see \cite{Goldman2015-aj}.
+is ill-posed, as can be seen by evaluating it on two disks and sending the distance between their centres to $\infty$; see \cite{Goldman2015-aj}.
+To overcome this, one could impose some further geometric constraint on $E$, such as convexity (see \cite{MR3785601}) or a $\delta$-ball condition (see \cite{Goldman2015-aj}).
 The variational problem

-is well-posed and minimisers are known to be $\C^{1,1}$.
+is well-posed and minimisers are known to have $\C^{1,1}$ boundary.
 We refer to \cite{MR3785601}.
-Formally, the Euler-Lagrange equation calculates precisely as the above overdetermined free boundary value problem \eqref{eq:hollowvortex}.
+Formally, the Euler--Lagrange equation yields precisely the overdetermined free boundary value problem \eqref{eq:ofbvp}.
 Upon closer inspection, convexity limits the admissible class of perturbations.
-Hence, we obtain the last equation in \eqref{eq:hollowvortex} only on the part of the boundary which is strictly convex.
+Hence, we obtain the last equation in \eqref{eq:ofbvp} only on the part of the boundary which is strictly convex.
 In terms of the $2\pi$-periodic gauge function $f$ we write $E = \{(r,\theta) \in [0,\infty) \times [0,2\pi) : r < 1/{f(\theta)} \}$.
-Then, the good part is where $f''+f>0$, see \cite[Proposition 1]{MR2927624}.
-In particular, every strictly convex minimiser yields a solution to \eqref{eq:hollowvortex}.
+Then the strictly convex part is where $f''+f>0$; see \cite[Proposition 1]{MR2927624}.
+In particular, every strictly convex minimiser yields a solution to \eqref{eq:ofbvp}.
 We refer to \cite{han_master_2025} for more information.

-It is proven in \cite{Goldman2015-aj,MR3785601} that there exists an implicit constant $\We_0>0$ such that for $\We \le \We_0$ the circle is the unique minimiser.
+It was proved in \cite{Goldman2015-aj,MR3785601} that there exists an implicit constant $\We_0>0$ such that for $\We \le \We_0$ the disk is the unique minimiser.
 The constant $\We_0$ depends, among other ingredients, on the constant of the quantitative isoperimetric inequality.
-Moreover, it is proven in \cite{MR3785601} that $\We$ is large enough that the circle is not a minimiser.
+Moreover, it was proved in \cite{MR3785601} that for sufficiently large $\We$ the disk is not a minimiser.